jacob-alford/schemata-ts/docs/schemata/Int.md

 ### brand (property)

-Brands this string schema with a certain brand
+Brands this Int schema with a certain brand

 **Signature**